Injecting Expected Sources and Hosts into TrackMe¶

 | trackmepushdatasource search_type=tstats tenant_id=secops show_search_query=True show_search_results=True pretend_latest="-24h" component="dsm"

-For expected hosts, you can control the metadata for the host by submitting the host value with the expected metadata key for the object accordingly, which the command will handle automatically.
+For expected hosts, you can control the metadata key for the host:

 | inputlookup dh_expected.csv